TimJMartin/Magic-GDAL/2. Getting Started/README.md

 You will see the print out of all the coordinates.
 So best to avoid this on a massive file.

-You can get specific information about a single feature using the __-where__ parameter, sof or example
+You can get specific information about a single feature using the __-where__ parameter, so for example

 ```ogrinfo -so -where id=1 NationalParks.shp NationalParks```